-Expats' salaries will be secure in local banks, but if they want to earn interest on their income, it's best to periodically transfer their earnings to an offshore account.
+Expats' salaries will be secure in local banks.
+However, if they want to earn interest on their income, it's best to periodically transfer earnings to an offshore account.

 ATMs and credit cards in Saudi Arabia

 Major credit cards are accepted at most shops, hotels and restaurants throughout the country.
 ATMs are freely available and some permit foreign remittances.
-Cash is still used for most transactions.
+Cash is still used for many transactions.

 Taxes in Saudi Arabia

-Expats won't be taxed on their salaries as there is no personal income tax in Saudi Arabia, but they should check whether they are liable for paying taxes in their home country.
+Expats won't be taxed on their salaries, as there is no personal income tax in Saudi Arabia.
+However, they should check whether they are liable for paying taxes in their home country.

 ►For more on money matters, see Cost of Living in Saudi Arabia